HL7/US-Core/input/intro-notes/StructureDefinition-us-core-careteam-intro.md

 <div markdown="1" class="new-content">
 **Profile specific implementation guidance:**

-In order to access care team member's names, identifiers, locations, and contact information, the CareTeam profile requires the capability to support several types of careteam members.
-These are references to other profiles and include the following four profiles which are marked as must support:
+In order to access care team member's names, identifiers, locations, and contact information, the CareTeam profile supports several types of care team participants.
+They are represented as references to other profiles and include the following four profiles which are marked as must support:
   1. US Core Practitioner Profile
   1. US Core Patient Profile
   1. US Core Practitioner RelatedPerson Profile